Last updated on January 12th, 2021 at 03:59 pm

 Registration of the death is usually done in person, however, due to the current situation, this is now being done by telephone.
 The registrar will liaise with the coroner or doctor who certified the death, as well as the funeral director, to minimise face to face contact.
 The death certificate can then be applied for online and sent to you or your professional advisor.
 For our local clients, here is a link to Sheffield Registry Office and Derbyshire County Council, where you can register a death.

 Funerals during coronavirus/COVID-19

-- Mourners should also maintain social distancing when travelling to and from the funeral
+- Social distancing must also be maintained when travelling to and from the funeral.

-- Everyone should follow the general advice on hand hygiene, such as washing the hands with soap and water for 20 seconds or using hand sanitiser
+- Everyone should follow the general advice on hand hygiene, such as washing hands with soap and water for 20 seconds or using hand sanitiser.

-- Anyone with coronavirus/COVID-19 symptoms or those who live in a household where someone has symptoms should not attend the funeral.
-Unfortunately, this can also include the next of kin of the person who has died if they are in a period of self-isolation
+- Anyone with coronavirus/COVID-19 symptoms, or those who live in a household where someone has symptoms, should not attend the funeral.
+Unfortunately, this can include the next of kin of the person who has died.

 Administering an estate during COVID-19